Handbook Policy & Procedure

 Student Grievance Procedure

-Student enrolled in the Cyber Security Support Technician can address a grievance at any time, below is grievance process:
+Student enrolled in the Cyber Security Support Technician or Culinary Arts can address a grievance at any time, below is grievance process:

 The student may submit their grievance verbally or in writing to any instructor or the director.